 Some weight gain is a common side-effect.
 Weight gain may be less of a problem if you use insulin in combination with a glucose-lowering tablet such as metformin.
 Hypoglycaemia is a possible complication.

-Exenatide and liraglutide - glucagon-like peptide-1 mimetics
+Exenatide, liraglutide and lixisenatide - glucagon-like peptide-1 (GLP-1) mimetics

 Exenatide and liraglutide are usually used as an add-on treatment to improve glucose control when insulin treatment is not acceptable.
-There is a once weekly treatment available.
+There is a once-weekly treatment available.
 Side-effects may include hypoglycaemia, feeling sick and headaches.
 People receiving this treatment usually lose weight.

 - To help prevent heart disease, stroke and poor circulation: